 Instructor: Keri Griffin

-Curriculum: J. Wile, Exploring Creation with Biology, 2nd Edition with solutions and tests (the solutions and tests manual contains answers to chapter study guides, tests, and test solutions).
-The Student Lab Report Handbook by John D. May.
+Curriculum: Apologia Exploring Creation with Biology, 2nd Edition; The Student Lab Report Handbook by John D. May.
 Also needed: 3-ring binder with divider tabs and a Composition Book with gridlines.